TunaSandwichhh/api-express/README.md

 this script effectively tears down the docker container

-\n

 #### NOTE: Make sure Docker is up and running before running the 'setup' script

-\n\n

 ## API Endpoints

-\n

 #### - GET rooms/:id

-Returns the room with the specified ID if it exists.\n
+Returns the room with the specified ID if it exists

 #### - POST rooms/

-Creates a new room and saves it in the database \n
+Creates a new room and saves it in the database

 #### - GET bookings/:id

-Returns the booking with the specified ID if it exists \n
+Returns the booking with the specified ID if it exists

 #### - POST bookings/

-Creates a new booking and saves it in the database \n\n
+Creates a new booking and saves it in the database

 ## Architecture

-\n

 ### server.ts

-App entry point. \n
+App entry point.

-When using "/rooms" endpoint, the app will connect to the Room-API index \n When using "/bookings" endpoin, the app will connect to the Booking-API index \n\n
+When using "/rooms" endpoint, the app will connect to the Room-API index

+When using "/bookings" endpoin, the app will connect to the Booking-API index

 ### index.ts

-App redirector. \n
+App redirector.

-When making a POST request, index will validate input data via middleware, then call the appropriate creation function. \n When making a GET request, index will call the appropriate retrieval function. \n\n
+When making a POST request, index will validate input data via middleware, then call the appropriate creation function.

+When making a GET request, index will call the appropriate retrieval function.

 ### Functions

-\n

 - #### createBooking

-  Connects to the database \n
+  Connects to the database

-  Checks whether another room with same roomId and booking date exists \n If so, returns the appropriate error (409) in a JSON \n Otherwise, inserts record into database \n\n
+  Checks whether another room with same roomId and booking date exists

+  If so, returns the appropriate error (409) in a JSON

+  Otherwise, inserts record into database

 - #### getBooking

-  Connects to the database \n
+  Connects to the database

-  Retrieves existing record from the database if it exists \n Returns the appropriate error (404) otherwise \n\n
+  Retrieves existing record from the database if it exists

+  Returns the appropriate error (404) otherwise

 - #### createRoom

-  Connects to the database \n
+  Connects to the database

-  Inserts record into database \n\n
+  Inserts record into database

 - #### getRoom

-  Connects to the database \n
+  Connects to the database

-  Retrieves existing record from the database if it exists \n Returns the appropriate error (404) otherwise \n
+  Retrieves existing record from the database if it exists

+  Returns the appropriate error (404) otherwise